whargues/active-directory-enterprise-lab/04-group-policy/notes.md

 - Screenshots: `screenshots/Original_Wallpaper.png` `screenshots/Hospital_Standard_Wallpaper_Successful.png`

 ## Create Department-Specific GPOs
-- Created GPO for specificily Radiology Department to differentiate from default GPO Wallpaper that covers all other OUs.
+- Created GPO for specificily Radiology Department to differentiate from default Hospital_Standard_Wallpaper GPO that covers all other OUs.
+- Screenshot: `screenshots/Radiology_Desktop_Banner_GPO.png`
+- Saved Wallpaper png file to SYSVOL folder so all users can access file through GPO and allow replication to other Domain Controllers
+- Screenhot: `screenshots/SYSVOL_Radiology_Banner.png`
+- Configured policies for GPO Standard Wallpaper and mapped path to Radiology_Desktop_Banner location
+- Screenshot: `screenshots/Radiology_Wallpaper_Mapped_Path.png`
-- Linked each GPO to its respective OU
+- Linked GPO to its respective OU (Radiology)
+- Screenshot: `screenshots/OU_GPO_Link.png`
+- Ran Powershell Command "whoami"to verify user is part of different OU (IT)
+- Screenshot: `IT_User.png`
+- Ran Powershell Command "whoami" to verify user is part of the Radiology OU and ensured that Desktop Wallpaper changed to specific GPO that was linked to Radiology OU
-- Screenshot: `screenshots/department-gpos-created.png`
+- Screenshot: `Radiology_User_Successful.png`

 ## 4. Configure Department Policies
 - Applied settings such as:
   - Desktop wallpaper